 Genevieve got in touch to enquire about learning to make a naked wedding cake with me.
 It was something that her and her step mum wanted to do together.
 The company she works for Karmarama treated her to the cake making class as an early wedding present.
 Geneveive and her step mum have such a great relationship and it was really refreshing to see how well they get on.
 Certainly a much better relationship than many of the step mother daughter relationships that I’ve come across.
 We had so much fun spending time together and they learnt how to make a naked wedding cake from scratch which is what they wanted to cover in their cake making experience.
 They had some great flavour ideas including lemon & elderflower and cardamon & vanilla flavours.
 They learn everything from how to bake the cake to how to get the perfect ‘naked’ icing effect at the end.
 As well as how to create the support structure and decoration ideas.
 As they were heading home with so much cake I suggested that they freeze some of it so they can use it on the actual wedding day.
 This works as long as you put the cake in Tupperware or use plenty of clingfilm to make sure it doesn’t get frost damage.
 They left the cake baking lesson with a new found confidence and excitement about collaborating on the wedding cake.

 It was a real treat to have the opportunity to go back to The Milestone Hotel to host this fab cake making baby shower.
-The girl who organised it had seen the cake decorating event we did for Celeste Bickle at the Lanesborough Hotel and wanted to do something similar.
+Amy, who organised the cake making workshop, had seen the cake decorating event we did for Celeste Bickle at the Lanesborough Hotel and wanted to do something similar.
 We were happy to suggest The Milestone and the girls were absolutely thrilled with everything about it; the setting, the service and the superb afternoon tea.
 And our cake making workshop of course.
 Cupcake decorating is the perfect activity for a baby shower (as well as hen parties) and the girls, many of whom had travelled all the way from the USA for the baby shower, absolutely loved it.
 They found it a great ice breaker and really got inspired by all our fabulous sprinkles, Especially the unicorns and mermaids.
 This was a double baby shower and most of the guests were friends they had made at London Business School.
 They really loved getting to so such a creative activity that is so different to what they do in their work lives.
 We had a lot of requests for our contact details so we are lookig forward to seeing some of them again at team building, networking and client events where they can further improve their cake making skills.

 Although Celeste Bickle now lives in Ireland she decided to host her baby shower in Central London.
 That way all her closest friends could be there.
 Bryony and the whole team at Entourage Collection had done a fantastic job creating a beautiful space for the baby shower event.
 They had covered every detail perfectly.
 Each of the place names at the dining table had a unique portrait of the guest on them.
 Due to the fact that Celeste had watched my cake making and cake decorating tutorials on YouTube she was really keen that I host the event.
 Initially I didn’t think I could do his as that week before Christmas was incredibly busy for us with a variety.
 In the end I managed to move things around so that I could be there for the first hour before handing over the workshop to the lovely Nadia.
 She was really thrilled that I’d managed to make it as I kept it as a surprise.
 The cake making activity was a huge hit with her guests.
 They did a fantastic job and loved all our new sprinkles including rubber duck sprinkles as well a baby elephants and bunnies.
 It was a great ice breaker for the ladies who didn’t know each other already.
 All in all the cake making class was just perfect for a fun baby shower activity.
 Celeste was such a delightful lady and her friends were very warm and relaxed.
 Attending the event was an absolute pleasure.